xjpro/teamkeep/README.md

 This was a project I did in 2013.
 It's a site to organize a sport team's members, games, and contact information.

-### Technologies
+## Built With

-C# JSON API backend
+* C# JSON API backend
-Entity Framework connecting to SQL
+* Entity Framework connecting to SQL
-Angular.js w/ Lodash, Moment
+* Angular.js w/ Lodash, Moment